ethereum-optimism/optimism/specs/honest-challenger-fdg.md

 The next step is to determine if the claim, now known to be for the opposing team, disputes another claim the honest challenger _agrees_ with.
 An honest challenger agrees with a claim iff every other claim along its path to the root claim commits to a valid `ClaimHash`.
-Thus, an honest challenger avoids supporting invalid claims on the same team.
+Put differently, an honest challenger will avoid countering a claim if it disagrees with the path of claims leading to that specific claim.

 The last step is to determine whether the claim has a valid commitment (i.e. `ClaimHash`).
 If the `ClaimHash` matches the honest challenger's at the same trace index, then we